dotnet/maui-samples/README.md

 To launch the app:

-    dotnet publish -t:Run HelloAndroid/HelloAndroid.csproj
+    dotnet build -t:StartAndroidActivity HelloAndroid/HelloAndroid.csproj

-_This can also be done at the same time as `-t:Install`._
+_This can also be done at the same time as `dotnet publish -t:Install -t:StartAndroidActivity`.
+We will eventually add a `Run` target for simplicity._

 ### iOS